Garagist/Garagist.Mjml/README.md

 ## Fusion prototypes

-This package adds several Fusion prototypes for an easier integration of your `mjml` markup.
+This package adds several Fusion prototypes for easier integration of your `MJML` markup.
 Let's start with the small ones:

 ### [`Garagist.Mjml:Presentation.Spacer`]

-This is great for add spacer between elements.
-If you want to add a colored, full-width bar with the height of 40px you can do it like that:
+This is great for adding a spacer between elements.
+If you want to add a colored, full-width bar with a height of 40px, you can do it like that:

 ```elm
 <Garagist.Mjml:Presentation.Spacer fullWidth={true} height={40} background-color="#00adee" />